 Science has demonstrated that experiences become hard-wired or coded into our brains.
 Even when we can’t specifically recall the exact details of an experience, parts of the experience become imprinted in our minds.
 These imprints can influence future decisions, desires, and affections toward people, places, and things.
 By offering a customer experience in retail through experiential marketing, your store has the chance to create these lasting impressions that can go on to influence future purchase decisions.

-Whenever you put together experiential retail marketing, consider the benefit it will offer shoppers.
+Whenever you put together an experiential retail marketing event, consider the benefit it will offer shoppers.
 Right now, inflation is on everyone’s mind, so promote experiential marketing to let shoppers feel at ease with their purchasing decisions.

 Shoppers may be hesitant to take chances with their budgets in our current economic climate, but by allowing them to experience products through experiential marketing, they can feel comfortable knowing they are getting value for their money.
 Keep this in mind whenever you’re planning any experiential marketing experience, and you’re sure to make an impact.